 The most common types of lymphoma to be associated with elevated calcium (T cell) are the mediastinal, cutaneous, and intestinal forms.

 Sometimes dogs with the mediastinal form also have fluid accumulation around the lungs (pleural effusion).
 In these cases, the dog might have an increased breathing rate, decreased appetite, and may tire easily.
 You should be able to easily see this mediastinal mass using chest x-rays (once any fluid is removed) and/or an ultrasound of the chest.

 Dogs with the multicentric (common) form of lymphoma may feel perfectly normal, or they may feel lethargic and have a poor appetite.

 How to Diagnose Lymphoma

 Lymphoma is usually easy to diagnose.
-Typically making a diagnosis involves taking a needle aspirate of an enlarged lymph node or intestinal mass, spreading the sample on glass slides, and sending the slides to the pathology lab (this is called cytology).
+Typically making an initial diagnosis involves taking a needle aspirate of an enlarged lymph node or intestinal mass, spreading the sample on glass slides, and sending the slides to the pathology lab (this is called cytology).

 Since lymphoma is often considered an emergency (especially if the dog is already not feeling well), these samples should be rushed - the vet should ask the lab to STAT them for an extra charge.
 We always want to make a diagnosis ASAP so we can initiate treatment.